martenjaani/poseanim/README.md

 - Make sure only one person is in frame at a time
 - Stay about 1 to 4 meters from the camera

-This was made as a Computer Science Bsc Thesis project<>
+This was made as a Computer Science Bsc Thesis project <br>
 https://register.cs.ut.ee/thesis/af290743-2b0e-422e-a4b4-0bd773f5c7d0

 ### Contact